RBI Guidelines On Loan-to-Value Ratio For Gold Loan

 Conclusion:

-The latest RBI circular in respect of gold loan rules and regulations pertaining to the Loan to Value ratio has increased the LTV to 90%.
+The latest RBI circular in respect of gold loan rules and regulations pertaining to the Loan to Value ratio has increased.
 While this has one advantage in that borrowers can now avail a higher amount of gold compared to the earlier period when the RBI Circular on gold loan sanction had the LTV set at 75%, it also has a disadvantage.
 NBFCs who offer borrowers a high loan to value ratio are also likely to charge a higher rate of interest.

 Frequently Asked Questions